rterrabh/javadepextractor/README.md

 For example:
 > com.terra.ClassA , access , java.lang.Math

+Important: javadepextractor does not support type inference yet.
+For example, the dependencies inside a lambda expression that does not specify the type of its elements, will not be extracted.

 PS: The dependency type can be: access, declare, create, extend, implement, useannotation, and throw.